nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User starts up ManageEZPZ
-2. ManageEZPZ greets User with our HELP page, with all the commands.
-3. User enters the command to list Tasks.
+2. User enters the command to list Tasks.
-4. User realizes that some Tasks have the wrong information.
+3. User realizes that some Tasks have the wrong information.
-5. User enters the command to edit the Task(s).
+4. User enters the command to edit the Task(s).
-6. ManageEZPZ sends a message to the User indicating that the edit has been successful.
+5. ManageEZPZ sends a message to the User indicating that the edit has been successful.

    Use case ends.

 **Extensions**

-* 5a.
+* 4a.
 User selects a combination of information to edit:
   * `desc/` to edit the Description.
   * `at/` to edit the Time.
   * `date/` to edit the Date.

-  Use case resumes from step 6.
+  Use case resumes from step 5.

-* 5b.
+* 4b.
 User uses edit Task commands with the wrong syntax

-    * 5b1.
+    * 4b1.
 ManageEZPZ sends an error message to User, indicating syntax used for the edit Task command is incorrect, attached with the correct syntax format.

       Use Case ends.